bigdata2/self-driving-car/CarND-Behavioral-Cloning-P3/README.md

 [![Track2](https://img.youtube.com/vi/Zhd47unbbEc/0.jpg)](https://www.youtube.com/watch?v=Zhd47unbbEc&t=73s)

 #### Results for optimized model
 - 280K parameters -- a 25 times decrease in model parameters without losing image accuracy i.e. the image input to the model is still 75x320.
+The total number of parameters for this model are at par with Nvidia's model (250K), yet the image input to the model is of higher resolution 75x320 vs. 66x200.
 - The car is able to complete both track 1 and the challenge track within the constraints.
 - A 2 times decrease in training time and over 1.5 times decrease in training loss compared to baseline.